 Gita Sabharwal of India appointed UN Resident Coordinator in Thailand

-The UN has appointed Gita Sabharwal of India as the Resident Coordinator in Thailand.
+The UN has appointed India's Gita Sabharwal, who has over two decades of experience in peacebuilding and social policy, as the Resident Coordinator in Thailand.
 The UN Resident Coordinator is the highest-ranking representative of the UN development system at the country level.
 Resident Coordinators lead UN Country Teams and coordinate the world body's support to countries in implementing the 2030 Agenda.
 Resident Coordinators are the designated representatives of the UN Secretary-General.
 They report to the UN chief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)